World Health Assembly: 2021: WHA Special Session

 The WHA gathered for a special session (only the second in the history of the WHO) on 29 November 2021, to draft and negotiate an International Treaty on Pandemic Prevention, Preparedness and Response.

 2022: Seventy-fifth WHA

 The 75th World Health Assembly took place from 22 to 28 May 2022.
 The theme of the 2022 Health Assembly was: "Health for peace, peace for health."

 2023: Seventy-sixth WHA

 The 76th World Health Assembly took place from 21 to 30 May 2023.
 The theme of the 2023 Health Assembly was: "WHO at 75: Saving lives, driving health for all."

 2024: Seventy-seventh WHA

 The 77th World Health Assembly took place from 27 May to 1 June 2024.
 The theme of the 2024 Health Assembly was: "All for Health, Health for All."

 2025: Seventy-eighth WHA

 The 78th World Health Assembly took place from 19 to 27 May 2025.
 The theme of the 2025 Health Assembly was: "One World for Health."
+At a side event during the assembly, several countries signed an African Union-led agreement to eliminate visceral leishmaniasis and backed closer regional cooperation to advance elimination goals.

+2026: Seventy-ninth WHA

+The 79th World Health Assembly took place from 18 to 23 May 2026.